When it comes to water, each golf club is responsible for itself

 No standards, no rules

-Each plant is self-responsible
+Each golf club is self-responsible

 Water is a quality issue, a competition issue, an existential issue – not just for the grass on the fairway, but for the entire golf course.